genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/05_advanced-learning/03-loading-feed-data/01_overview.md

 ) : Rx3ValidatingEventHandler<BbgIssuanceFileImport, EventReply> {
 ```

-In the Event Handler, there are two code blocks that you need to specify:
+In the `eventHandler`, there are two code blocks that you need to specify:

 - `onValidate`.
 This is where you validate the message before processing; return an `ack()` or `nack()`.
 If you do not want to add any validation, simply return an `ack()`.
 - `onCommit`.
-This is where you specify the parsing that converts the raw data (defined as collection of key-value pairs in the shape of a Map<String,String>) to Genesis format and sends it to a staging table for use in the application.
+This is where you specify the parsing that converts the raw data (defined as collection of key-value pairs in the shape of a Map<String,String>) to Genesis format, and then sends it to a staging table for use in the application.

-  You also need to define any additional methods required to provide additional details about this event handler.
-For example, `messageType()` is required if the name of the event handler doesn't match the name of the class.
-You can also add any additional modules that are required to perform the work via dependency injection, such as the `RxEntityDb` and the `BbgFileImportReaderProvider` which is a utility class created with the purpose of providing reading utilities to handle Bloomberg issuance files.
+You also need to define any additional methods required to provide additional details about this `eventHandler`.
+For example, if the name of the `eventHandler` doesn't match the name of the class, you must provide a `messageType()`.

+You can also add any additional modules that are required to perform the work via dependency injection, such as the `RxEntityDb` and the `BbgFileImportReaderProvider`, which is a utility class created to provide reading utilities for handling Bloomberg issuance files.

 In the following example, you can see a basic implementation overriding the message type and returning ack for both `onValidate` and `onCommit` functions.

 ```kotlin
 @Module
 class BbgIssuanceFileImportEvent @Inject constructor(